 Code 127 Specifications Silent measure.
 The task is to read the onscreen word and choose the image that depicts the word.
 The pool of words is composed of three- and four-syllable words with open and closed syllables.
 Each word is required to be clearly depicted in a simple illustration, and the illustration for each word in the pool appears onscreen with three other illustrations.
 Each incorrect choice is designed as much as possible to depict a feasible misreading of the onscreen word.
 A selection must be made for the student to go on to the next item.
 Score is correct selections per minute.

-Item Pool Up to 35 items presented in random order Duration 1 minute, speeded CCSS en español Alignment LF.2.3.c - Decodifican palabras multisilábicas.
+Up to 35 items presented in random order

+LF.2.3.c - Decodifican palabras multisilábicas.